Perceval: Etymology and origin

-Scholars disagree as to the exact relationship between Peredur and Percival.
+Scholars disagree as to the exact relationship between Peredur and Perceval.
 Arthur Groos and Norris J. Lacy argue that it is most likely that the use of the name Peredur in Peredur son of Efrawg "represent[s] an attempt to adapt the name [Perceval] to Welsh onomastic traditions", as the Welsh romance appears to depend on Chrétien de Troyes, at least partially, as a source, and as the name Peredur is attested for unrelated characters in Historia Regum Britanniae and Roman de Brut.
 Rachel Bromwich, however, regards the name Perceval as a loose French approximation of the Welsh name Peredur.
 Roger Sherman Loomis attempted to derive both Perceval and Peredur from the Welsh Pryderi, a mythological figure in the Four Branches of the Mabinogi, a derivation that Groos and Lacy find "now seems even less likely".

 In all of his appearances, Chrétien de Troyes identifies Perceval as "the Welshman" (li Galois), indicating that, even if he does not originate in Celtic tradition, he alludes to it.
 Groos and Lacy argue that, "even though there may have been a pre-existing 'Perceval prototype,' Chrétien was primarily responsible [...] for the creation of [one of] the most fascinating, complex, and productive characters in Arthurian fiction".

 In some French texts, the name "Perceval" is derived from either Old French per ce val (through this valley) or perce val (pierce the valley).
 These etymologies are not found in Chrétien de Troyes, however.
 Perlesvaus etymologizes the name (there: Pellesvax) as meaning "He Who Has Lost The Vales", referring to the loss of land by his father, while also saying Perceval called himself Par-lui-fet (made by himself).
 Wolfram von Eschenbach's German Parzival provides the meaning "right through the middle" for the name (there: Parzival).
 Richard Wagner followed a discredited etymology proposed by journalist and historian Joseph Görres that the name derived from Arabic fal parsi (pure fool) when choosing the spelling "Parsifal" for the figure in his opera.